 If you love the books I suggest, you can download my free list of the 10 best Christian picture books!

-CRAFT: the fruit of the Spirit for kids
+The Fruit of the Spirit for Kids ACTIVITY

 Video Transcript: